fmay/ocr-python-1/.guides/sections.md

      print('This prints as well')
 ```

-When we want to stop the if we remove the indentation.
+When we want to stop the `if`, we remove the indentation.

 ```python
 if letter=='a':